Cupcee/pcutil/README.md

 Various operations for transforming and exploring pointcloud data.

+## Caveats

+This tool has been tested to work with MacOS and Ubuntu 24.04 LTS.
+Windows support is untested.

 ## Prerequisites

 - `rustc` (tested with version `1.90.0`)
 - `Cargo` (tested with version `1.90.0`)
 - Rerun-CLI (for `visualize`, see below for how to install this with Cargo)
+- `cargo-binstall`, for installing Rerun

 ## Installation